WSU School of Music Mission Statement

 • Memorization for some selections is encouraged but the decision to memorize is made by the primary applied professor.

-• The committee will include your major applied professor, another string faculty, and one music faculty not in strings.
+• The music faculty committee of three will include your major applied professor, another string faculty, and one music faculty not in strings.

 • Recital must include a minimum of 45-minutes of solo repertoire from three contrasting historical periods.